Cookie Acceptance Needed

 Reena is from Gainesville, FL and currently pursuing a degree in neuroscience with a minor in Spanish.
 She played for the Auburn Softball team for two years before medically stepping back, and has plans to attend medical school after graduating in hopes of following a career in dermatology.
 In her free time, Reena enjoys spending time with her best friend, going on walks with her dog, and is a proud member of the Christian sorority Sigma Phi Lambda.

-Adin is a junior majoring in neuroscience from Huntsville, Alabama.
+Adin is a senior majoring in neuroscience from Huntsville, Alabama.
 He hopes to attend medical school after getting his undergraduate degree.
 He is also involved with the Honors Serves organization, and TigerDev video game development club on campus.
 In his free time, Adin likes to compose music, draw, and run.

 Douglas Jensen is a Ph.D. candidate in the joint Ph.D.
 Program in Public Administration & Public Policy at Auburn University.
 His dissertation research focuses on leadership in the United States Congress.
 Douglas has personally communicated with the offices of every U.S. Senator and U.S. Representative over the course of his research.